LogCreative/DialogCreater/README.md

 You can get the release version of this program in [Release Page](https://github.com/LogCreative/DialogCreator/releases).

+## Objective

+- This program provides those who want to generate Windows dialogs a convienent and visualized way.
+- This program provides a way to create multiple Windows dialogs by using timer to generate them with a certain amount of time gap.

 ## Compilation

 The compilation should be performed carefully because the file is too old to open-and-compile correctly on modern operating systems.